Ycreak/Chromothripsis_NeuralNetwork/README.md

 ##To create the neural network, run the create_neuralnetwork.py code

-All dependencies can be install using:
+All dependencies can be installed using:

 $ pip3 install -r requirements.txt